 Portfolios are significantly useful tools for marketing yourself.

 A portfolio can consist of a variety of items which may be examples of items listed on your resume or may illustrate accomplishments, skills, and achievements not listed on your resume.
-Like your resume, it is a good idea to have a master portfolio from which you can pull materials from for each portfolio you send out or present.
-Each portfolio you send out or present during an interview will consist of items applicable to each position or program.
+It is important when sending a copy of your portfolio with an application to consider what materials will be pertinent to the position.
+Like your resume, it is a good idea to have a master portfolio from with you can pull materials from for each portfolio you send out.

-- Determine the skills necessary for the position or program you will be interviewing for.
+- Determine the skills necessary for the job you will be interviewing for

-- Choose documents and professional materials that will document how you have used those skills.
+- Choose skills that will document how you have used those skills

-- Label the different sections of your portfolio to ease finding information and grouping materials.
+- Label the different sections to ease finding information and grouping materials

 When developing your portfolio, consider including:

 - A fact sheet, in list form, that displays your skills and professional interests.

 - A list of experiences that might not fit into your resume.